 This form and your resume will be shared with prospective practicum agencies.
 Please sign and date below to acknowledge that this form and your resume will be shared with prospective practicum agencies.
-If you plan to sign digitally, you are encouraged to use DocuSign.
+If you plan to sign digitally, please utilize DocuSign or similar tool to provide an official signature.
+For guidance on how to use DocuSign, please review the articles from OneIT.